charlesreid1/wordswordswords/pelican/content/pages/author.md

 <img width="300px" src="images/author.jpg" alt="Photo of the Author" />

-The Milton Bot Flock is authored by Charles Reid.
+Words Words Words is authored by Charles Reid.

 Charles is a chemical engineer who tinkers with Python in his free time.